BinarCode/laravel-tenantable/README.md

 This model has to implement the `BinarCode\Tenantable\Tenant\Contracts\Tenant` contract.

-If you want to benefit of all of the methods the contract as you to implement, just extends the `BinarCode\Tenantable\Models\Tenant` class, and you don't have to add anything else in your model.
+If you want to benefit of all the methods the contract as you to implement, just extends the `BinarCode\Tenantable\Models\Tenant` class, and you don't have to add anything else in your model.

 Now I'll take it step by step, since I was very confused when I implemented my firt multitenancy application.